hocuscodus/qed-lang/tutorial.md

 ## But what is the return value?
 The last statement value?

-Yes... an no. It depends on the 'new' keyword presence or absence.
+Yes... and no. It depends on the `new` keyword presence or absence.

-Block expressions have the peculiarity to be preceded by an optional 'new' keyword.
-The presence or absence of 'new' determines the return value of the block expression.
+Block expressions have the peculiarity to be preceded by an optional `new` keyword.
+The presence or absence of `new` determines the return value of the block expression.

-If 'new' is not present, the return value is the last statement value (which could be void for a void last statement or if there is no statement in the block).
+If `new` is not present, the return value is the last statement value (which could be void for a void last statement or if there is no statement in the block).
 When the last statement value is returned, the object generated from the block expression execution is no longer needed and is thus freed.

 However, if new is present, the return value is the object itself.
 There is no special treatment for the last value of the block and the whole object is kept in memory.